nemscep/mac-setup-scripts/README.md

 # mac-setup-scripts

 ############
-[DISCLAIMER] NOT THOROUHLY TESTED SO STILL NOT STABLE!
+[DISCLAIMER] NOT THOROUGHLY TESTED SO STILL NOT STABLE!
 #############

 Repository which conists of script files for automating macOS environment setup.